This post may contain affiliate links. Please read our disclosure policy.

 Serving Suggestions

-Pair it with a side of Garlic Green Beans or a fresh Garden Salad.
-Throw in some crispy Garlic Bread to stretch this budget-friendly casserole even further.
+This Chicken and Rice Bake is already a complete meal, but you can round it out with a simple side.
+Pair it with Garlic Green Beans or a fresh Garden Salad.
+Add some crispy Garlic Bread to stretch this budget-friendly dinner even further.

-Storage: Store leftover casserole in the refrigerator, tightly covered, for up to 3-4 days.
-Reheat in the microwave.
+• Storage: Keep leftover casserole in the refrigerator, tightly covered, for up to 3-4 days.
+Reheat in the microwave until warmed through.

-Freezing: You can freeze the completely cooked casserole, tightly wrapped in foil, for up to 3 months.
-To reheat, thaw overnight in the fridge and bake, covered, at 350℉ until warmed through.
-While this is an option, I don’t really recommend it because there is a higher chance of the chicken and rice overcooking.
+• Freezing: You can freeze the fully cooked casserole, wrapped tightly in foil, for up to 3 months.
+Thaw overnight in the fridge, then bake covered at 350°F until heated through.
+While freezing works, the texture is best when fresh since both the chicken and rice can dry out slightly when reheated from frozen.

 a white plate, creamy rice and half of a chicken breast, the tines of a fork, a blue casserole dish with a wooden spoon.